What is LLP Agreement? Contents, Provisions and Concepts

 6. Duration

-If the LLP is formed for the specific period, then such period must be mention after which the LLP must be dissolved.
-LLP can also be formed for certain object, after completion of such object; the LLP must be closed.
-In the absence of specific period or object, one can include the duration of LLP as up to the period until which, it is terminated with the consent of the partners of the LLP.
+If the LLP is formed for a specific period, then such period must be mentioned after which the LLP must be dissolved.
+LLP can also be formed for certain objectives, after completion of such objectives; the LLP must be closed.
+In the absence of a specific period or object, one can include the duration of the LLP as up to the period until which, it is terminated with the consent of the partners of the LLP.

 7. Accounting and auditing etc.